hyamynl619/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 1. Geographic Variation

+In which areas have the most hip dysplasia case in dogs?

 2. Trend related to the news

+Are vet bills putting people in loan debt?

 3. Who does that?

+Dog shelters, owners and vets.

 4. Answering a question people care about

+How far will people go for their pets?
+Since hip dysplasia is the most expensive surgery, how many people are looking for personal loans to pay for it?

 5. Valuable to businesses

 6. What's the most popular?